 It’s Dropshipper Friendly

-Shopify is a huge supporter of the dropshipping concept, and there are a slew of dropshipping-specific solutions that work smoothly with the platform.
+Shopify is a huge supporter of the dropshipping concept.
+There are a slew of dropshipping-specific solutions that work smoothly with the platform.
 This makes things a lot easier for you when you’re first starting off.

 Has A Wide Range of Design Options